olov-andersson/rl_obstacle_avoidance/README.md

 # rl_obstacle_avoidance
-Simple obstacle avoidance domain for testing RL algorithm convergence on control problems with stochastics and multiple minima.
+Simple obstacle avoidance domain for testing RL algorithm convergence on control problems with stochastics and multiple minima, which are common for real-world autonomous robots.

 From our paper:
 > Andersson, Olov and Patrick Doherty.
 "Deep RL for Autonomous Robots: Limitations and Safety Challenges."
 Procceedings of the European Symposium on Neural Networks (ESANN).
 2019.